Shared Inbox vs Separate Apps: Why Unified Messaging Wins (2026)

 This is how most small businesses handle social messaging.
 It is chaos disguised as a workflow.
 And it is costing you more than you think.

-Studies show that context switching, the act of jumping between different apps and tasks, costs workers up to 40% of their productive time.
+Studies show that context switching, the act of jumping between different apps and tasks, costs workers up to 40 percent of their productive time.
 For a team member handling customer messages across three platforms, that is roughly 2 hours per day lost to switching tabs and re-reading conversations.

 Two hours per day.
 Ten hours per week.
 Over 500 hours per year.
 Per person.